sf-wdi-24/modules/week-11-front-end-frameworks-and-mobile/day-02/drill/math-fundamentals.md

   </tr>
   <tr>
     <td><strong>Cosine Law</strong></td>
-    <td>For any triangle, the side lengths a, b, c and corresponding opposite angles A, B, C are related as follows: a2 = b2 + c2 - 2bc cosA, etc. The law of cosines is useful to determine the unknown data of a triangle if two sides and an angle are known.
-See Wikipedia: Cosine Law.</td>
+    <td>For any triangle, the side lengths a, b, c and corresponding opposite angles A, B, C are related as follows: a2 = b2 + c2 - 2bc cosA, etc. The law of cosines is useful to determine the unknown data of a triangle if two sides and an angle are known.</td>
   </tr>
   <tr>
     <td><strong>Cube Root</strong></td>